 - How many years have you been in the business? – If you’re a business owner you don’t want to hire a newbie to do complicated work.
 The same holds when you go to a barbershop.
 You don’t expect the best haircut from someone new in the trade.
 Similarly, you can’t expect exceptional work from a company that’s new to the business.

 While a paving company may have a few new greenhorns working for them, you want them to be supervised by someone who has spent years in the trade and knows how to execute the job perfectly.
 When a company has more years of experience, they are more prepared to tackle unforeseen situations and adapt accordingly.
+You can consider bonding pavers to concrete using DriBond fl.
 Make sure that the paving contractor you hire has at least half a decade of experience so that they can solve surprises and problems as they arrive.

 - Do you have insurance and proper licenses? – When you hire a technician to fix your refrigerator or dryer, you want them to work while following strict safety guidelines and they should have proper training.
 The only way to verify that is by checking their licenses and certifications.
 The same holds for a paving company.
 You want the paving contractor to have the proper licenses before you hire them.